maialenz/WetPaws/README.md

 ---

 ## ACKNOWLEDGEMENTS

+- To Gerard McBride for all the saturdays spent giving us extra lessons to help us understand and perfect our code and use of the technologies.
+Thank you!

 - To Pawshake.ie for giving me some real ideas at the begining of the planning, on how a pet sitting company should portray themselves and the type of services a dog sitting company offers in real life.